bentocast/shirt-color-advisor-bot/README.md

 Once this function is deployed and ready to use.
-I set up the `Google Cloud Scheduler` to trigger this function at the specific time everyday.
+I set up the `Google Cloud Scheduler` to trigger this function at the 6:00 AM everyday.